kshinn/EIPs/EIPS/eip-graphql.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->
 The GraphQL interface should be presented as an option on clients and should be able to run along side the JSON-RPC.
-This would require a separate configuration for ports.
+This would require a separate configuration parameters (e.g. interface port).
 An example for enabling a GraphQL interface taken from the Geth implementation might be:

 ```
---graphql
+--graphql                   // enable the graphQL interface
---graphql.addr 127.0.0.1
+--graphql.addr 127.0.0.1    // Provide a bind address
---graphql.port 8765
+--graphql.port 8765         // Provide the listener port
 ```

 The GraphQL interface should support Query, Mutator, and Subscription formats in order